gnosischain/documentation/docs/about/uRamp.md

 7. Example: EUR to ETH on mainnet
     1. Send EUR to Monerium IBAN
     2. Monerium mints EURe to the user wallet on Gnosis Chain
-    3. uRamp prompts user to sign LiFi transaction (if quote is still valid and balance has increased)
+    3. uRamp prompts user to sign Li.Fi transaction (if quote is still valid and balance has increased)
-    4. EURe on Gnosis Chain is swapped to USDC on Gnosis Chain by LiFi
+    4. EURe on Gnosis Chain is swapped to USDC on Gnosis Chain by Li.Fi
-    5. USDC on Gnosis Chain is bridged to USDC on mainnet by LiFi
+    5. USDC on Gnosis Chain is bridged to USDC on mainnet by Li.Fi
-    6. USDC is swapped for ETH on mainnet by LiFi
+    6. USDC is swapped for ETH on mainnet by Li.Fi